nathan-gs/nathan-gs.github.com/_posts/2018-01-09-onedrive-on-nixos-using-docker.md

 ---
 title: OneDrive on NixOS using Docker
 tags:
- - nixos
- - linux
- - docker
+ - NixOS
- - onedrive
+ - Linux
- - microsoft
+ - Docker
 ---

 My NAS is a Atom based Thecus running [NixOS](https://nixos.org).
 NixOS is a Linux distribution with a functional, as in _functional programming_, approach to package and configuration management.
 It contains many [packages](https://nixos.org/nixos/packages.html) and [services](https://nixos.org/nixos/options.html#).
 In most cases enabling a new service is as easy as adding `services.openssh.enable = true` to `/etc/nixos/configuration.nix`.<br/>